 The Pi can run a surprising amount of stuff, even with 512MB RAM.
 This year, I packed it with:

-• A minimal openbox desktop, with Firefox ESR in case I needed a non-iOS browser locally.
-This is very slow to use via Remote Desktop on the Zero 2W with just 512MB or RAM, but OK on a beefier Pi.
+desktop, with Firefox ESR in case I needed a non-iOS browser locally.
+This is very slow to use via Remote Desktop on the Zero 2W with just 512MB or RAM, but OK on a beefier Pi. - Node-RED and n8n instances, (which I use for quick hacks and API integration prototypes), both running under

-• Several flavors of (plus , Fennel, a bunch of other -related stuff, and )
+(which I also use to host my projects locally). - Several flavors of Scheme (plus Janet, Fennel, a bunch of other LISP-related stuff, Python and Go)

-The baseline OS was vanilla Raspbian, although I’ve used Ubuntu in other occasions.
-The key thing is that I’ve committed to aarch64 on all my ARM boards a while back, which makes those 512MB RAM feel much tighter but allows me to run more modern software.
+on all my ARM boards a while back, which makes those 512MB RAM feel much tighter but allows me to run more modern software.

 Future Upgrades

 As always, I keep hoping that Apple somehow makes it viable to run some sort of official sandboxed environment on the iPad.
-Linux VMs would be amazing (although extremely unlikely), and without those I can only hope that and iSH keep improving even further.
+Linux VMs would be amazing (although extremely unlikely), and without those I can only hope that a-Shell and iSH keep improving even further.

-Last week I also tried Code, which was quite the surprise: it is a Swift app that emulates the VS Code look and feel (using the Monaco editor as well), and that, surprisingly enough, can edit remote files via ssh.
-It was a bit unstable and didn’t support syntax highlighting, so if you want a “normal” coding editor, I’d recommend Textastic for now (and Blink or Secure Shellfish to access remote files).
+Last week I also tried Code, which was quite the surprise: it is a Swift app that emulates the VS Code look and feel (using the Monaco editor as well), and that, surprisingly enough, can edit remote files via ssh

-It bears noting that since I knew where we were staying, I seriously considered taking something beefy like the with me–but even as the homelab geek in me would have loved to take a “pocket” Proxmox server along, it would have been overkill and hardly in line with my penchant for seasonal minimalism.
+It bears noting that since I knew where we were staying, I seriously considered taking something beefy like the U59 with me–but even as the homelab geek in me would have loved to take a “pocket” Proxmox server along, it would have been overkill and hardly in line with my penchant for seasonal minimalism.

-A number of people have suggested the Radxa Zero in the past, but at the nicer configs (4GB of RAM) the price point is too close to a low-end Intel machine, and I’m not sure I want to risk repeating the fiasco with something that may lack adequate support.
+A number of people have suggested the Radxa Zero in the past, but at the nicer configs (4GB of RAM) the price point is too close to a low-end Intel machine, and I’m not sure I want to risk repeating the Banana Pi fiasco with something that may lack adequate support.

 Time will tell.
 For now, I’m happy with my setup, but I’m already looking forward to next year’s vacation…